Saturday, February 21, 2015

 1. Lenin only classified the farmer class.
 But he did not give any theory for the betterment of the farmer.

-2. Lenin’s only studies on the Russian farmer but he did not classify on the other countries farmers.
+2. Lenin studied only the Russian farmer, but he did not classify the farmers of other countries.

 3. Lenin has no specific theory.